WilsonLiu0104-cell/About-me/final_version.md

 **What needed clarification or adjustment:**
 The introduction is fairly generic since I did not provide personal details like my name, program, or university.
 The paragraph about fintech could be sharpened with a more specific sub-area or personal experience to make it feel less like a general overview.

+I add a little more about my own background in About me.
+Then edit the ways Generative AI could help to make it a bit more specific.